Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

    6. Expand the loops and function in the **Performance & Resources** section
    7. Right click on the II violation as shown in this clip to detect its origin in the C++ source: [HLS animation](../images/HLS_anim.gif)

+   Note: you can restore the original Vitis HLS window layout via the "Window" menu -> "Reset Perspective".

 #### Initiation Interval

    We see an II violation of 8 for two loops in this function.